Glenda León

 Glenda León is a Cuban artist born in Havana, in 1976.

 León received a graduate degree in visual arts from the Instituto Superior de Arte (ISA) in Havana, while also graduating from the Academy of Media Arts Cologne in Cologne, Germany in 2007.
 She is noted for her body of work spanning from drawing to video art, including installation, objects, and photography.
 León is "interested in interstices between visible and invisible, between sound and silence, between ephemeral and eternal."
 She is currently based in Havana and Madrid.

 Awards

 Her internationally acclaimed work has received prizes such as The Pollock-Krasner Foundation Award and residencies like Couvent des Recollets, in Paris and Fonderie Darling, in Montreal.
+Additional international prizes include the Latin American Roaming Art (LARA) award.

 Public collections

-Her works belong to the permanent collections of the Centre Georges Pompidou, Montreal Museum of Fine Arts, Museo Nacional de Bellas Artes de La Habana, Museum of Fine Arts, Houston, USA, and the Pérez Art Museum Miami.
+Her works belong to the permanent collections of the Centre Georges Pompidou, Montreal Museum of Fine Arts, Museo Nacional de Bellas Artes de La Habana, Museum of Fine Arts, Houston, Art Gallery of Ontario, The Hammer Museum, and the Pérez Art Museum Miami.